Updated: June 05, 2025

 The difficulties you might face

-There are certain safety issues associated with these properties.
-New-builds no longer use the single skin wall method as it does not meet modern building regulations.
+Certain safety issues are associated with these properties.
+New builds no longer use the single skin wall method, as it does not meet modern building regulations.

 It is also becoming rarer for mortgage providers to lend if the whole property is a single brick construction, or even if two storeys are affected.